 Responsible travel tip: Take local transport, ride a bike or spend a day exploring on foot.

 2. Talk to the locals

 Want to have the most enriching experience possible?
 Talk to people.
 Talk to the cab drivers, the shop attendants, the bar staff, the guy selling fish at a street stall – talk to as many people as you can.
 You’ll learn so much more about the culture, the history, the food…

-Responsible travel tip: learn a few words of the local language.
-People will appreciate it – even if the pronunciation isn’t right.
+Responsible travel tip: Learn a few words of the local language.
+People will appreciate it – even if your pronunciation isn’t right.

 3. Put your camera away

 Don’t spend your entire trip looking through the lens of a camera.
 Do that, and you’ll miss the real world and perhaps find that when you return home and look through your snaps, there’ll be some places that you don’t really remember being at.